polybiusproxy/hxCodec/README.md

 ## BUILDING
 ### Windows
 You don't need any special instructions in order to build for Windows.
-Just pull the "lime build windows".
+Just pull the `lime build windows`.

 ### Linux
 In order to make your game work with the library, every Linux user (this includes the player) **has to download** "libvlc-dev" and "libvlccore-dev" from your distro's package manager.